Explore your options when it comes to the different

 What you need to know

 ^ This example is for illustrative purposes only and has not taken your individual circumstances into account.
-It is based on a 40 year old person contributing an additional $100 each month (before-tax) into their super account, assuming 5.0% pa investment return until retirement at age 67.
-The example includes a super account administration fee of 0.8% pa, employer contribution rate of 9.5% pa (which increases over time in line with the law), a wage inflation rate of 3.5% pa and a discount for price inflation of 2.5% pa.
+It is based on a 40 year old person contributing an additional $100 each month (before-tax) into their super account, assuming 6.0% pa investment return in the balanced investment option in an average market until retirement at age 67.
+Investment return assumptions are reduced for annual investment management fee of 0.69% pa and a constant earnings tax rate of 15%.
+The example includes assumption of employer contribution rate of 9.5% pa (which increases over time in line with the law), a wage inflation rate of 3.5% pa and a discount for price inflation of 2.5% pa.
 The example is displayed in today’s dollars.
 The example excludes other fees and charges, any applicable insurance premiums and fluctuations of your super investment returns.
 It does not consider your personal circumstances including your current lifestyle, financial commitments, needs and objectives, or whether you have made any contributions in excess of your concessional contribution caps.
 The results are for illustration and information purposes only.
-The example is based on the same assumptions and limitations as the Little Extra Calculator.
-The example is correct as at 26 April 2018 and should not be relied upon as a true representation of any actual superannuation contributions, retirement benefit or taxation.
+The example is based on the same assumptions and limitations as the My Super Simulator.
+The example is correct as at 1 May 2019 and should not be relied upon as a true representation of any actual superannuation contributions, retirement benefit or taxation.

 * If you earn $250,000 or above pa, inclusive of super you will also be subject to division 293 tax, which could mean an additional 15% tax on some or all of your before-tax contributions.